Hi I'm Drew, and this is my personal blog's about me page.

-Drew Benvie is founder of Battenhall, communications agency for the social media economy.
-He lives and works in the UK and advises clients on social media and communications strategy.
+I am founder of Battenhall, the communications agency for the social media economy.
+I live and work in the UK and I advise clients on social media and communications strategy.

-Drew is New Media Age's #1 most respected PR industry figure in the 2011 Reputation Online Survey, was named one of PR Week magazine's '29 under 29' in 2006 and first entered the PR Week Power Book in 2010.
-Drew speaks about PR and social media in the press and at conferences and events.
-Some more on Drew's background is available on his company profile and LinkedIn page.
+I was voted the UK's #1 most respected industry figure in the 2011 New Media Age Reputation Online Survey, I was one of PR Week magazine's original '29 under 29' industry figures and I first entered the PR Week Power Book in 2010.
+I speak about PR and social media in the press and at conferences and events.
+Some more on my background is available on my LinkedIn page.

 Huffington Post, 7 March 2013 - Why the Comms Agency Model Is Ripe for Disruption

 "So what does the future hold?
 I firmly believe a new kind of agency that is built for the social media economy can thrive, where everything starts with social, but the experience backing that up in each individual adds another dimension."